Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the furnace to avoid damage.

-Flat filters should be replaced every month, while pleated filters should last around three months.
-You may also buy a washable filter that will work for about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter more frequently.

 To make the procedure go more quickly in the future, use a permanent marker on your furnace housing or ductwork to show the airflow direction and filter size.